Guardiola not interested in 'exceptional' Saul

 "[Saul] is a fantastic player but we are not interested in him.
 He is an Atletico Madrid player who is going to stay there for a long time because he is an exceptional player."

-One midfielder set to feature prominently in City's long-term future is Phil Foden, after the England Under-21 international signed a contract extension until 2024 with the Premier League champion.
+One midfielder set to feature prominently in City's long-term future is Phil Foden, after the England Under-21 international signed a contract extension until 2024 with the Premier League champions.

 Securing a new deal for Foden is a coup for City after his former youth-team colleague Jadon Sancho's departure to Borussia Dortmund last year, while fellow teenager Brahim Diaz is reportedly set to reject an extended stay in favour of a switch to Real Madrid.